60 $1 Solutions You’ll Wish You Had Before

 If the bricks on your fireplace, your front walk, or anywhere else sport dingy spots, you need to think outside the box—and into your oven.
 Spray a coating of oven cleaner on the bricks, and let it sit for 15 minutes.
 Attack the spots with a scrub brush.
 Repeat the process, then clean the area with water.
-Some cleaning products can be very toxic, these are the ones you should avoid.

 Breathe better with a paper bag

 Hiccups?
 Stop them before you start to hurt.
 Breathe in and out of a paper bag for a few minutes.
 You’ll create a build-up of carbon dioxide in your lungs, which helps relax your diaphragm—whose involuntary tightening causes the hiccups in the first place.
 This trick works if you’re hyperventilating, too.

 If you want the vegetables in your refrigerator’s crisper drawer to truly be crispy, line it with paper towels.
 They will absorb the moisture in the fridge that can turn carrots, broccoli, and beans soggy.
 Replace the towels when they’re damp.

 No more banging a jar on the floor to loosen a tight lid.
 No more running it under hot water.
 And no more fancy tools designed to do the trick—that somehow don’t work.
 Just put on a pair of rubber gloves, and open the jar with ease.